 So many first-time homebuyers think they should find a home before they get pre-approved for a mortgage.
-However, it’s common for Realtors to ask for a pre-approval letter before showing a home.
-While some agents might still show the home, others won’t without a pre-approval letter.
+However, it’s common for Realtors to ask for pre-approval letters before showing a home.
+While some agents might still show the home, others won’t without pre-approval letters.

-Before we get into the reasons why a real estate agent wants a pre-approval letter first, it’s important to understand that a pre-approval isn’t the same as a pre-qualification.
+Before we get into the reasons why real estate agents want pre-approval letters first, it’s important to understand that a pre-approval isn’t the same as a pre-qualification.
 If you’re pre-qualified, it means you haven’t gone through anything with the mortgage company to get pre-approved yet.

-A pre-approval letter basically shows that as long as your income can be verified and a few other qualifications are in line, you’ll get approved for the mortgage.
+Pre-approval letters basically show that as long as your income can be verified and a few other qualifications are in line, you’ll get approved for the mortgage.
 Often, a pre-qualification letter means very little because nothing has been verified or even considered yet.

 Top 5 Reasons Realtors Want Pre-Approval Letters

 Realtors put themselves at risk by meeting strangers in empty homes regularly.
 While it’s not necessarily considered a dangerous profession, some Realtors have been injured or even killed while performing their regular tasks.